cybwan/springboot-bookstore-demo/README.md

 All modules will run with profiles `dev` and `consul` by default.
 You can change it with `-Dspring.profiles.active=xxx` option (it's `-Dspring-boot.run.profiles` with `mvn spring-boot:run`).

 > - `dev` profile will assign different port for each module.
-> - `prod` profile will assign same port 14001 for each module.
+> - `prod` profile will assign same HTTP port `14001` for each module.
 It suits for running in Kubernetes.
+The bookstore and bookwarehouse also listen on gRPC port `9090`.
 > - `consul` profile will register the service to Consul server.
 Combining with `dev` profile, its address is `localhost:8500`.
 Combining with `prod` profile, its address is `consul.default:8500`.
 > - `eureka` profile will register the service to Eureka server.
 Combining with `dev` profile, its address is `localhost:8761`.
 Combining with `prod` profile, its address is `eureka.default:8761`.